 A Tradition of Excellence in Central Florida

-What started in 1966 as a few portable classrooms huddled in a former citrus grove is now Seminole State College of Florida, one of the nation's fastest growing colleges, with six sites spanning Seminole County and enrollment exceeding 32,000.
+What started in 1966 as a few portable classrooms huddled in a former citrus grove is now Seminole State College of Florida with six sites spanning Seminole County and enrollment near 30,000.

 1965: The Florida State Legislature signed a charter creating Seminole Junior College.
 The Seminole County School Board hired Dr. Earl S. Weldon, a former president of St. Johns River Junior College in Palatka, to be the newly formed institution's president.

 March 1966: A lot that once belonged to Chase Citrus Groves, near U.S. 17-92 and Interstate 4, was selected for the College's campus.

 August 1966: Seminole Junior College opened with 800 students housed in portable classrooms.

 1968: Construction began on the College's first permanent structures.
 The College held its first commencement exercises.

 July 1968: The Florida Legislature removed junior colleges from the purview of county school boards and turned the colleges' advisory boards into district boards of trustees.